BelledonneCommunications/flexisip-account-manager/INSTALL.md

     ServerName flexiapi-domain.tld
     ServerAlias *.flexiapi-domain.tld

-If you are planning to manage several SIP domains (see Spaces bellow) a wildcard `ServerAlias` as above is required.
+If you are planning to manage several Spaces (see Spaces bellow) a wildcard `ServerAlias` as above is required.

 ## 3.2.
 Database migration